-I just wish somebody would think long term on this gospel choir.
+I just wish somebody would think long term on this.
 Nuclear Waste.
 Nuclear Countries.
 Nuclear Weapon.
 Not sure we need more nuclear in our lives, especially if the alternative is just a solar panel.

 Maybe you have heard of DARPA, an uber-advanced military research group that created the internet, builds robots, and many other amazing innovations. the Department of Energy has created ARPA-E which stands for Advanced Research Projects Agency-Energy.
 A place to conceptualize and test the advanced energy projects of the future.

 Wireless sensors presents a massive new industry of tiny sensors that require little energy.
 They serve a simple function which is to turn on, send data, and shut down.
 They only turn on when activated and gather a specific amount of data to transmit.
 After transmission they shut back down.

 This allows them to be placed nearly anywhere and even form a mesh network.
 Activate one sensor that passes data and/or activation signal to the next one.
 In a few minutes you can have data from thousands of sensors.
 My brother wrote a dissertation on this using planes as an example.
 Place a sensor on all critical plane equipment.
 When the plane lands activate the sensors and get a status report on the plane.

 Wireless charging is coming.
 At the recent CES it was the rage.
 Consumer products are on the market.
 An MIT startup, Witricity, has several patents and deals with government, industry, and consumables.
 Hooray for the day when we are free from our cable jungles.